sjimen13/sjimen13/README.md

 #### Software Developer & Civil Engineer.

 <p align='center'>
-I love learning new things and challenging me everyday because for me, is the only way to grow up in life.
+I love learning new things and challenging me everyday.
 Being responsable and responsive  with every problem and trying to give solutions instead of negativism is my nature.
 I am a passionate civil engineer working hard to become a developer
 </p>